akinsho/toggleterm.nvim/README.md

 ### Custom commands

-You can create your on commands by using the lua functions this plugin provides directly
+You can create your own commands by using the lua functions this plugin provides directly

 ```vim
 command! -count=1 TermGitPush  lua require'toggleterm'.exec("git push",    <count>, 12)